The Knot Wedding Submission Guidelines & Tips to Get Your Wedding Featured

 Do you accept styled shoots or engagement sessions?

-No, within the context of our real weddings coverage, we only feature real weddings with real couples.
-While styled shoots and engagement sessions can surely be inspirational, and we occasionally include them in other pieces of editorial content, they don't align with our goal of keeping our real weddings section real for our readers.
+No, within the context of our real wedding coverage, we only feature wedding photography of real weddings with real couples.
+While styled shoots and engagement sessions can surely be inspirational, and we occasionally include them in other pieces of editorial content, they don't align with our goal of keeping our real wedding section real for our readers.
 You're welcome to include a few engagement photos in a real wedding submission, but we don't accept submissions that are only engagement photos.
 If you have a gallery that is strictly an engagement session, we encourage you to submit it to our partner site, How They Asked, by The Knot.

 How many weddings can I submit at one time?

 The more, the merrier.
-Don't feel limited to submit just one wedding.
+Don't feel limited to submitting just one wedding.
 We like to see variety!